 Task: To make discretization and to print the obtained histogram for the function g.
-Compare the obtained thresholds with the number of classes - 2, classes of objects from file EXE2.COD, print - on, do not create output profile, automatic discretization for the function g with
+Compare the obtained thresholds with the result of Exercise 6 of Section 1.3 of the written exercises.
+Program to use: CODM.
+Input files: profile - EXE2.COD, file with values of functions - EXE2.PAT.
+Input data: mode of work - discretization, number of classes - 2, classes of objects from file EXE2.COD, print - on, do not create output profile, automatic discretization for the function g with 2 intervals.